tinnamchoi/resumes/src/resume.typ

 - Replaces the `hcvote` Python library as previous attempts to use it proved it unwieldy and faulty

 #project(
+  title: "Negative Base Converter",
+  technologies: "Math, Number Theory, JavaScript",
+  project_link: "tinnamchoi.github.io/projects/nbc",
+)
+- Created a converter for negative base numeral systems by researching the mathematical principles behind it
+- Motivated by the lack of existing tools, providing beginners with a better understanding of negative bases

+#project(
   title: "Purchasing Power Parity Calculator",
   technologies: "JavaScript, CSS",
   project_link: "tinnamchoi.github.io/projects/pppc",